Nickel Plate Road

 The Nickel Plate Road (its proper name was the New York, Chicago & St. Louis) was one of the last North American railroads to use steam extensively in freight service.
 In 1949 the Nickel Plate took NKP No.762 in Terminaldelivery of the last steam engines built for domestic use by the Lima Locomotive Works, 2-8-4s Nos.
 770-779 in class S-3.
 Lima had also built most of NKP's existing fleet of these super-power locomotives, and until mid-1958 these famous locomotives were still handling high-speed traffic on the Chicago-to-Buffalo line.
 Berkshire No. 746 handled the last revenue mainline steam on July 2, 1958.

-On April 3, 1958 my father, my brother and I paid a visit to the engine terminal at NKP's Calumet Yard in Chicago, where we saw and photographed these engines just a few months before complete dieselization took them out of service.
+On April 3, 1958 my father, my brother, and I paid a visit to the engine terminal at NKP's Calumet Yard in Chicago, where we saw and photographed these engines just a few months before complete dieselization took them out of service.
 A cooperative roundhouse hostler even treated my brother to a cab ride, in the days before such impromptu events had fallen victim to railroad management's sensitivity to legal liability.
 We took both color transparencies and black-and-white shots that day, recording on film at least five examples of these outstanding class S locomotives.
 Because it was midday we didn't get very good photo lighting in most cases.
 But, five decades later, these scenes are too important to omit from our Archive.

 At right, Berkshire 762 of class S-2 poses on the roundhouse lead, ready to back out to its eastbound train.
 Class S-2 left the Lima erecting floor in 1944.
 All locomotives seen on this page belong to this subclass.
+No. 762 appears repeatedly in the Herron video-DVD Steam and Diesel on the Nickel Plate Road, Volume 1, along with other locomotives shown here.

 NKP No.762 in Yard